As roads become more crowded and the demand for transportation increases, fleet management has become increasingly complex.

 And if telematics is paired with fleet management software, drivers can be alerted while the actions happen in real-time.

-“Both telematics and fleet management software technology focus on providing fleet managers with as much data in real-time as possible, helping to promote preventive maintenance instead of relying only on reactive maintenance.
+“Both telematics and fleet management software technology focus on providing as much data in real-time as possible, helping to promote preventive maintenance instead of relying only on reactive maintenance.
 Instead of waiting for a trip to be over to see safety-related data points, today’s solutions alert fleet managers — and even drivers through in-cab alerts — as the data points are generated.
 These types of solutions focus heavily on monitoring and correcting driver behavior,” Perry added.

 Preventive Maintenance to Minimize Malfunctions